Module 3: Placement Exams

 If you are required to take the test, your advisor will let you know and you will be taking it at Orientation.

 Some majors have a foreign language requirement and others do not.
 Check your major program of study to determine if you are going to need a foreign language:

-If your major requires foreign language coursework, you should take an online language placement test.
+If your major requires foreign language coursework, you may need to take an online language placement test.
 Click here to take an online language placement test.